griffithlab/CIVIC_SVI_Course/docs/04-conclusions.md

 This chapter will summarize:

-- {Key conclusions of the course}
+- Key conclusions of the course
-- {Additional learning resources}
+- Additional learning resources

 ## Key conclusions